Pages

-The sixty-seventh UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, December 14, 2023.
+The ninety first UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, December 4, 2025.

 Practical details: the seminar will be held online using Microsoft Teams.